Joe and I like to celebrate New Year’s Eve with our kids. In fact, we haven’t celebrated like single people since we were actually single people.

 Every year since that (except maybe not the year we had a 3-day old baby), we’ve watched movies, played games, and enjoyed a family party in the living room.

 - First and foremost, you need to prepare the night before New Year’s Eve.
 After your kids go to bed, set your clocks ahead 3 hours.
 Any clocks that your kids can see should be addressed.
 I know it’s a pain in the neck, and you will have to turn them back to normal the next night, but it is essential to tricking your kids into going to bed at a halfways normal hour and avoiding the overtired meltdown that would otherwise occur on the afternoon of January 1 after they have stayed up until the real midnight the night before.
+(Obviously, this only works if they’re under about age 8… Past that and they will probably need to stay up until the real midnight.)

 - Complete a New Year’s interview.
 This is a fun way to remember what your kids liked and were like at the new year.
 We started this a few years ago, and it quickly became one of my favorite traditions!